pcguest/Generative-Art-Practices/README.md

 ### Generative p5.js Art (October 2024)

 The "Generative p5.js Art (October 2024)" project generates an abstract smiley face, focusing on the concept of geometric symmetry.
-The face is constructed by quadrant-based mirroring, resulting in a balanced and cohesive visual, with emphasis on recognizable facial elements like eyes.
+The face is constructed by quadrant-based mirroring, resulting in a visually balanced artwork.

 - **Key Features**:
   - **Quadrant-Based Symmetry**: The canvas is divided into four quadrants, with shapes mirrored across each, creating a balanced visual representation.